CPC-2-0-03 — Radiocommunication and Broadcasting Antenna Systems

 Contacting the Land-use Authority

-Proponents must always contact the applicable land-use authorities to determine the local consultation requirements unless their proposal falls within the exclusion criteria outlined in Section 6.
+Proponents must always contact the applicable land-use authorities to determine the local consultation requirements and to discuss local preferences regarding antenna system siting and/or design, unless their proposal falls within the exclusion criteria outlined in Section 6.
 If the land-use authority has designated an official to deal with antenna systems, then proponents are to engage the authority through that person.
 If not, proponents must submit their plans directly to the council, elected local official or executive.
-Proponents are expected to establish initial formal contact with the land-use authority in writing in order to mark the official commencement of the 120-day consultation process.
+The 120-day consultation period commences only once proponents have formally submitted, in writing, all plans required by the land-use authority, and does not include preliminary discussions with land-use authority representatives.

 Following the Land-use Authority Process

 Applicants for broadcasting undertakings are subject to Canadian Radio-television and Telecommunications (CRTC) licensing processes in addition to Industry Canada requirements.
-Although Industry Canada encourages applicants to consult as early as practical in the application process, in some cases it may not be prudent for the applicants to initiate public and municipal/land-use consultation before receiving CRTC approval, as application denial by the CRTC would result in unnecessary work for all parties involved.
+Although Industry Canada encourages applicants to consult as early as practical in the application process, in some cases it may not be prudent for the applicants to initiate public and municipal/land-use consultation before receiving CRTC approval, as application denial by the CRTC would have result in unnecessary work for all parties involved.
 Therefore, assuming that the proposal is not otherwise excluded, broadcasting applicants may opt to commence land-use consultation after having received CRTC approval.
-However, broadcasting applicants choosing this option are required, at the time of the CRTC application, to notify the land-use authority with a Letter of Intent outlining a commitment to conduct consultation after receiving CRTC approval.
-If the land-use authority raises concerns with the proposal as described in the Letter of Intent, applicants are encouraged to engage in discussions with the land-use authority regarding their concerns and attempt to resolve any issues.
-See Broadcasting Procedures and Rules, Part 1 (BPR-1), for further details.
+However, broadcasting applicants choosing this approach are required, at the time of the CRTC application, to notify the land- use authority with a Letter of Intent outlining a commitment to conduct consultation after receiving CRTC approval.
+If the land- use authority raises concerns with the proposal as described in the Letter of Intent, applicants are encouraged to engage in discussions with the land-use authority regarding their concerns and attempt to resolve any issues.
+Refer to Broadcasting Procedures and Rules, Part 1 (BPR-1), for further details.

 Industry Canada believes that any concerns or suggestions expressed by land-use authorities are important elements to be considered by proponents regarding proposals to install, or make changes to, antenna systems.
 As part of their community planning processes, land-use authorities should facilitate the implementation of local radiocommunication services by establishing consultation processes for the siting of antenna systems.

-Unless the proposal meets the exclusion criteria outlined in Section 6, proponents must consult with the local land-use authority(ies) on any proposed antenna system prior to any construction with the aim of:
+Unless the proposal meets the exclusion criteria outlined in Section 6, proponents must consult with the local land-use authority(ies) on any proposed antenna system prior to any construction.
+The aim of this consultation is to:

-- ensuring that local processes related to antenna systems are respected;
+- ensure that local processes related to antenna systems are respected;

-- addressing reasonable and relevant concerns (see Section 4.2) from both the land-use authority and the community they represent; and
+- address reasonable and relevant concerns (see Section 4.2) from both the land-use authority and the community they represent; and

 - the designation of suitable contacts or responsible officials;